apache/metron/metron-streaming/Metron-Pcap_Backend/README.md

 * `kafka.pcap.ts_scheme` : One of `FROM_KEY` or `FROM_VALUE`.
 You really only want `FROM_KEY` as that fits the current tooling.  `FROM_VALUE` assumes that fully headerized packets are coming in on the value, which is legacy.
 * `kafka.pcap.out` : The directory in HDFS to store the packet capture data
 * `kafka.pcap.ts_granularity` : The granularity of timing used in the timestamps.
 One of `MILLISECONDS`, `MICROSECONDS`, or `NANOSECONDS` representing milliseconds, microseconds or nanoseconds since the unix epoch (respectively).

+## Starting the Topology

+To assist in starting the topology, a utility script which takes no arguments has been created to make this very simple.
+Simply, execute `$METRON_HOME/bin/start_pcap_topology.sh`.

 ## Utilities